 NFTs as investments in your portfolio

-NFT assets are not perfect investments by any means.
+It’s difficult to make predictions about their price, since they are less liquid than fungible cryptocurrencies.
 But they are an increasingly viable alternative investment gaining more traction by the minute.
 If you’d like to purchase NFTs as part of your investment portfolio, treat them like any other investment.
 Research, test and evaluate your outcomes.
 If it makes sense, buy, sell, or hold accordingly.

 Frequently Asked Questions About NFTs

 NFT art is cryptocurrency art based on non-fungible tokens.
 Non fungible tokens are types of cryptocurrencies that are unique.
 Each one is different and you can’t replace one with another, like cash.

 This feature, combined with the security and transparency of the blockchain, plus its track record for tokenizing anything, made NFTs hot pieces of virtual property to own.
 They can represent the tokenization of any asset, such as a deed to a house, a claim on a rare piece of meat or—famously—art.